 Step 3: Using the printed lettering along the 60" pipe and 60" pipe assembly as a guide, drill rows of 1/16" holes 1" apart starting and ending 6" from the top and bottom.
 Wash out any drilling debris from all the PVC pipes and let dry.

-From a 3/4" dowel, cut two plugs 3" long.
+Step 4: From a 3/4" dowel, cut two plugs 3" long.
 Coat them in epoxy or silicone sealant, insert into the bottom ends of the 60" pipe and pipe assembly, and let dry.

 Good to Know: By containing the water flow to only the long pipes and 36" cross pieces, you increase the water pressure at the car wash “jets.”